 The festive period is a fantastic time to show your appreciation to your employees.
 A beautiful custom gift hamper to create a special moment will give them that warm fuzzy feeling.
 The gifts you choose can be as unique as the recipients.

-I’ve worked for companies where the CEO has walked around handing out branded fleeces as Christmas gifts.
-While these might be practical and help get your company branding out there if they wear them, and that is a big IF, it certainly didn’t feel like much of a gift to me.
+Giving gifts to employees at Christmas can be a little challenging, you need to give careful consideration to what you give.
+For example I once worked for a company where the CEO walked around handing out branded fleeces as Christmas gifts.
+While these might be practical and help get your company branding out there (if they wear them), and that is a big IF, it certainly didn’t feel like much of a gift to me.

 Another company I worked for gave us an unexpected bonus, which was great and fully appreciated, however the expectation was set then for the following year and when they didn’t repeat their generosity many were left wondering if they had done something wrong and felt disappointed.
 It was also a very expensive way to show appreciation as there is a difference between actual cost of a gift and the perceived value.
 A gift you’ve spent £50 on, which is thoughtful will have a higher perceived value.
 In monetary terms, you would probably need to give at least £100 to achieve a similar perceived value.

 When we asked business owners what they typically get their staff each year for Christmas the answer was a chorus of 'champagne, wine, chocolates'.
 Now we like booze and confectionary as much as the next person (as you can see from some of the images above) but just simply sending a bottle of bubbles isn't going to necessary make the recipient feel special as its quite a predictable gift.
 However, when sent as part of a set with thoughtful pieces to keep and create a special moment your gift recipient will truely be wowed.

 So what can we learn from these examples?